• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 This.
 We outright lie on our timecards all the time.
 I put down 40 for each week, no matter how much I work.
 They won't pay overtime, at least not to reporters.
 That's been out for years.
 Desk people somehow can still pull OT.
 Not sure about that double standard but that's a fight for another day.
 I worked 68 during US Open week.
 I put down 40.
 I worked 12 the following week.
 I put down 40.
 As long as the people above me are OK with that, I'm OK with that.
 It's reality in sports.
 Some weeks are going to be much heavier than others.

-If we had to do letter-of-the-law timecards, shit just wouldn't get done on busy weeks.
+If we had to do letter-of-the-law timecards, shirt just wouldn't get done on busy weeks.
 No way around it.

 STOP BEING A HERO!!!! </sarcasm>